partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Unit 01: But we'll be cheering you on, wak wak!

-Earb: I think the Lemons will definitely know where your Grandpa lives.
+Muku: I think the Lemons will definitely know where your Grandpa lives.
 Momochan, good luck!

 *The backpack shrinks down*

-Momo: Well, Barley, it's down to just you and me now...
+Momo: Well, Barkley, it's down to just you and me now...

-Barley: *wan! wan! wan!*
+Barkley: *wan! wan! wan!*

 Momo: Thanks for the encouragement!
-Okay, Barley, let's do this!
+Okay, Barkley, let's do this!

 ## Lemon Hill Crossroads

 Momo: We've arrived...

-Barley: *whimper*
+Barkley: *whimper*

 Momo: I've got a bad feeling about this place, somehow...